1 million march in France, unions call new pension protests

 Violence also marred other marches, notably in the western cities of Nantes, Rennes and Lorient — where an administrative building was attacked and the courtyard of the police station was set afire and its windows broken — and in Lyon, in the southeast.

-Thursday's nationwide protests were the ninth organized by eight unions since January, when opponents still hoped that parliament would reject Macron's measure to raise the retirement age by two years, to 64.
+Thursday's nationwide protests were the ninth organized by eight unions since January, when opponents still hoped that parliament would reject Macron's measure to raise the retirement age.
 But the government forced it through using a special constitutional measure.

 In an interview Wednesday, Macron refused to budge from his position that a new law is necessary to keep retirement coffers funded.
 Opponents proposed other solutions, including higher taxes on the wealthy or companies, which Macron says would hurt the economy.